Flame338/lms-project/README.md

   |        | lms_mongodb.js | Same thing but using mongodb in case the LMS needs to be scaled up  |

  # Dependencies required:

+ First, navigate to the file LMS and then install the following dependencies
   1) npm package manager
   2) Express.js
   ```